Render On Your Network

-KeyShot Network Rendering on your site allows you to take advantage of your network’s computer resources for rendering images, animations, and KeyShotVR’s.
+KeyShot Network Rendering allows you to take advantage of your network’s computer resources for rendering images, animations, and KeyShotXR’s.
 After the simple installation process, any user with KeyShot can send a “job” to be rendered on the network.
-The jobs are organized into a queue that all users can view.
-Jobs can also be sent from the internal KeyShot queue to network rendering.
+The jobs are organized into a Monitor that all users can view.
+Jobs can also be sent from the internal KeyShot Monitor to network rendering.

 How Many Cores Do You Need?

 Whether you need 32 cores to increase the speed of your smaller rendering processes, 256 cores, or more to bring in the ultimate rendering power, KeyShot Network Rendering has the set-up and scalable options to cut down the time it takes to create renderings and animations.

 Note: A virtual core/thread will count as a physical core and is subject to the Network Rendering license’s core limit.
 For example, an 18 core (36 thread) machine will be calculated as 36 cores by the Network Rendering application.
 Should you require more than 256 cores, simply purchase additional units until they add up to your final core count.

 - Manager/Worker-System – independent of KeyShot, i.e. KeyShot doesn’t have to be installed on the Worker system

 - Easy to install and administer – simply install, and follow the instructions.

 - New updates will be downloaded from within the network Monitor

 - Network Render Monitor – everyone can send jobs to the network for rendering.

 - User system – allows for user accounts to have manageability over current jobs in Monitor